keyvan-amiri/SNA4PPM/README.md

-# QueueTab: Remaining Time Prediction via Queue Mining and Machine Learning for Tabular Data
+# QueueTab: Remaining Time Prediction via Queuing Networks and Machine Learning for Tabular Data

+This is the github repository for our paper "QueueTab: Remaining Time Prediction via Queuing Networks and Machine Learning for Tabular Data" submitted to ICPM2025 conference.

+## Installation

+### Feature Extraction

+#### Training Tabular models

+##### Training baseline models

 Name of the target column is "**rem_time**" for all datasets.